-Bullet Comments what lunch at your school is like Any type of food is acceptable, providing it makes sense within the school context. your views on cooking Reference to positive and/or negative views are acceptable. your last experience of eating out There needs to be reference to the past, either by a past time expression or through a past time particle. who you would most like to have a meal with in the future There needs to be reference to the future, either by a future time expression or appropriate verb. eg. 想 or 计划 etc.
+Bullet Comments how often you shop Any frequency is accepted, provided it is clear in the context. your views about your local shopping centre Positive and/or negative views are acceptable, providing it is reasonable. what you bought last week Any reasonable item given is acceptable, providing it is clearly defined by a past time expression or through a past time particle. your plan for your next shopping trip There needs to be a reference to the future, either by the use of a future time expression or appropriate verb, eg 将来、以后 or 计划、打算.